 Motion blur and judder – Motion blur wasn’t an issue on sporting events or movie content with lots of fast action content.
 This was the case with the TV’s Auto Motion Plus feature set to “Auto”.

-Motion blur and judder was only a problem in my evaluation when I was using my test footage which consists of a panning shot of a musical instrument.
+Motion blur and judder were the only problems in my evaluation when I was using my test footage which consists of a panning shot of a musical instrument.
 These motion artifacts only happened with the Auto Motion Plus turned off.
 With it turned on, the image was rendered much better with virtually no motion artifacts.

 Be mindful that Auto Motion Plus can add the soap opera effect when turned on, which can make film-based movies look like a video as seen in a soap opera program.
 So if you are not experiencing any motion blur or judder, and/or not sensitive to these motion artifacts, I suggest you leave it turned off.

 The KU6300 doesn’t deliver high-end performance, nor was it designed to.
 It does, however, present a very solid and satisfying picture image.
 Colors are accurate with a decent amount of richness and vibrancy.
 It also delivers very good contrast and black-level performance.